edieblu/terraform-beginner-bootcamp-2023/README.md

 All future workspaces launched will also have access.
 You can also set it inside `.gitpod.yml` file (but only good for non-sensitive en vars).
+To unset a variable, run `gp env -u HELLO`.

 ## Installing AWS CLI